 Common bugs and Illness issues

-Keep the plant in the protected environment as the plant may attract the bees and butterfly with other bugs that love to eat the flowers.
+Keep the plant in a protected environment as the plant may attract the bees and butterflies with other bugs that love to eat the flowers.

 Special Care tips

 Dry soil with the proper draining system to prevent the roots from rotting.
 Use the fertilizer once a month during the growth period and put the plant in direct sunlight, where most of the time the plant is exposed to the sun.
 The right condition would allow the plant to thrive quickly.